harrisoncattell/Active-Directory-Account-Lockout-Monitor/README.md

   </ol>
 </details>

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a lightweight PowerShell script that collects security events with the ID 4740 (which referes to account lockouts) and refernces them with a array of users that has been specified.
+This is a lightweight PowerShell script that collects security events with the ID 4740 (which referes to account lockouts) and references them against an array of users that has been specified.
-This information is emailed to a set of recipients with key information from the event.
+This information is emailed to a set of recipients with key information from the event

 ### Built With